How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 Tara Fennessy, Executive Coach to Big 4 potential partners

-3- Pace: Take one step at a time with your plan and action it in the right order.
-It sounds obvious but actually putting one foot in front of the other at a steady pace is what gets you to the finishing line.
-One of the best ways is have a ONE BIG FOCUS.
+3- Pace: Take your plan one step at a time and action it in the right order.
+It sounds obvious, but putting one foot in front of the other steadily is what gets you to the finishing line.
+One of the best ways is to have a ONE BIG FOCUS.
 This is where you focus your career plan on the biggest thing that will move your career forward in the next 90 days.

 Then after the 90 days are up, you pick a new ONE BIG FOCUS.

-We have a great course in our subscriber-only site Progress to Partner called “How to Truly Commit to Moving your Career Forward”.
+You’ll love this great course in Progress to Partner called “How to Truly Commit to Moving your Career Forward”.
 It’s a game-changer and will get you focussed and help you to create the time and space to work a little on your career plan every.single.week.

 Read: